-April 26, 2021 – ManpowerGroup / (NYSE:MAN) posted third quarter revenues of $4.9 billion, an increase of seven percent from the same period a year ago.
+April 26, 2021 – ManpowerGroup / (NYSE:MAN) posted first quarter revenues of $4.9 billion, an increase of seven percent from the same period a year ago.
 This surpassed the Zacks Consensus Estimate by 5.53 percent.
 Revenue in the U.S. was $609 million, representing a flat trend compared to the prior year.
 “Our first quarter results reflect a continuation of the global recovery coupled with a strong execution of our strategic initiatives,” said Jonas Prising, chairman and CEO of ManpowerGroup.
 “Despite increased restrictions in many key markets, we saw improving momentum for all of our brands.
 The combination of technology investments and our people-first approach is allowing us to confidently manage global uncertainty, deliver locally and collaborate remotely.”

 “We are pleased with the progress made during the first quarter of 2021 and remain confident that our diversification, digitization and innovation initiatives are positioning ManpowerGroup for greater profitable growth in the future,” said Mr. Prising.

 The Milwaukee-based recruiting company recorded earning of $62 million, or $1.11 per diluted share, compared to net earnings of $1.7 million for the quarter, or $0.3 per diluted share, a year ago.
 ManpowerGroup said that financial results in the quarter were impacted by the weaker U.S. dollar relative to foreign currencies compared to the prior year period.
 Earnings per share in the quarter were positively impacted by 6 cents due to changes in foreign currencies compared to the prior year.